sequenceplanner/r2r/README.md

 - Publish/subscribe
 - Services
 - Actions
-- Static parameters (e.g. loading from yaml files and parsing launch parameters)
+- Rudimentary parameter handling

 TODO
 --------------------
-- Implement the services associated with updating parameters at run-time.
+- Complete the services associated with updating parameters at run-time.
 - Documentation.
 (For now, look at the examples.)
 - General cleanup and error handling.
 - Expose more of the RCL like QoS settings.